adamovanja/ritme/README.md

 In case of questions or comments feel free to raise an issue in this repository.

 ## License
+If you use this software, please cite it using the metadata from `CITATION.cff`.

 *ritme* is released under a BSD-3-Clause license.
 See LICENSE for more details.